Inventory, lb : 0

 Considered one of the sweetest varieties in the melon family, the Crenshaw is a hybrid cross between the Casaba melon and the Persian melon.
 There are two types of Crenshaw melons: green and white.
 The white variety is the most common as it is sunburn resistant.
-The Inodorous group of melons is called winter melons and includes the Crenshaw, honeydew, Casaba, Santa Claus, Persian and Juan Canary.
-These melons are generally larger melons, take longer to grow and have better shelf-lives than summer melon varieties.
-What they often lack compared to summer melons is fragrance.
+The Crenshaw is a member of the Cucurbitaceae family and a modern crossbreed of the inodorus group of melons.
+Melons in the inodorus group are generally larger melons, take longer to grow and have better shelf-lives than summer melon varieties.
+What they often lack compared to other melons is fragrance.

 Crenshaw melons grow in temperate and warm regions throughout the Mediterranean and the Americas.
-These melons also grow well in desert regions in Spring and Fall months.
-Their parent melons are native to Turkey and Iran.
-Crenshaw melons are known as one of the more delicate melons, thus handling is difficult and shipping is limited.
+They also grow well in desert regions during the off-season of spring and fall.
+Their parent melon, the Persian, is native to Turkey and Iran.
+Crenshaw melons

 Recipes that include Crenshaw Melon.
 One is easiest, three is harder.

 |Urban Nettle||Spiced Crenshaw Melon Jam with Lime|

 People have spotted Crenshaw Melon using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.